krishaamer/green-filter-research/research/literature/sustainability.md

 ## Circular Economy {#circular-economy}

 -   Circle Economy (2022) reports only 8.6% of world economy is circular and *100B tonnes of virgin materials* are sourced every year.
--   Swap furniture in Estonia https://www.facebook.com/SMARTSWAP
+-   There’s a growing number of companies providing re-use of existing items.
+For example, Swap furniture in Estonia https://www.facebook.com/SMARTSWAP

 ### Social Objects {#social-objects}